-Public Glass offers a variety of unique classes that will get you started on your path to creativity with glass!
+Public Glass offers a variety of classes that will ignite your creative path with glass!
 We combine hands-on learning with small class sizes & professional instruction so that you can truly experience the medium no matter which glassmaking process you choose.

 Online class registration closes 2 days before the first session.
-Cancellation must be seven days before start of class in order to receive a full refund.
 For late registration, questions or guidance on our programs, please email us at: email@example.com.

 As a small nonprofit, our goal is to keep access to the studios affordable and to employ the independent artists who have committed to teach you.
 Monetary refunds are issued at the discretion of management.
 In the rare case that we are able to issue a refund, our processing platforms will keep a minimum of 10% non-refundable fees.
 Keeping the credit on your account is highly encouraged.
 It ensures that you get to keep 100% of your credit while supporting our artists and community.